Performance measures for the two-node queue with finite buffers

+There are other means to analyze the two-node queue with finite buffers at only or both queues.
+In particular, the models considered in this paper are instances of quasi-birth-and-death process (QBD) processes and, therefore, amendable for a solution using the matrix-geometric approach~\cite{Latouche1999Matrix, Neuts1981Matrix}.
+There are many variations on the matrix geometric method, in particular in how to compute the rate matrix.
+However, all methods share a common complexity of $O(L^3)$, where $L$ is the number of phases, which in our case corresponds to the size of the smallest buffer.
+Therefore, our approach, with constant complexity in $L$, provides a promising alternative to the matrix geometric method for large $L$.
+A drawback of our approach is that it in general does not give an exact result, but only bounds.

+Another important advantage of our work is that it is possible, though outside the scope of the current paper, to extend our approach to queueing networks with more than two queues and more complicated interactions.
+Such an extension is not possible for the matrix-geometric method.
+This paper provides the necessary intermediate step in building up our approach from the first ideas in~\cite{goseling2014linear} towards a completely general method that can be applied to queueing networks for which currently no methods exist by which we can analyze them.

 The remainder of this paper proceeds as follows.
 In Section~\ref{sec:model4E}, we present the model and formulate the research problem.
-In Section~\ref{sec:as4E}, we provide an approximation scheme to bound performance measures for any two-node queue with finite buffers.
+In Section~\ref{sec:as4E}, we provide an approximation scheme to bound performance measures for any two-node queue with finite buffers at both queues.
 We bound performance measures for a tandem queue with finite buffers and some variants of this model in Section~\ref{sec:errorboundsTandemE}.
-In Section~\ref{sec:errorboundsSharing4E}, the approximation scheme has also been applied to a coupled-queue with processor sharing and finite buffers.
+In Section~\ref{sec:onequeue}, we extend the approximation scheme to any two-node queue with finite buffers at only one queue.
+In Section~\ref{sec:errorboundsSharing4E}, this extended approximation scheme has been applied to a coupled-queue with processor sharing and finite buffers at only one queue.
 Finally, we provide concluding remarks in Section~\ref{sec:conclusionE}.